uhh-lt/kaldi-tuda-de/README.md

 ### German phoneme dictionary

 The phoneme dictionary is currently not supplied with this distribution, but the scripts to generate them are.
 DFKIs MARY includes a nice [LGPL German phoneme dictionary](https://raw.githubusercontent.com/marytts/marytts/master/marytts-languages/marytts-lang-de/lib/modules/de/lexicon/de.txt) with ~36k entries.
+Other sources for phoneme dictionary entries can be found at [BAS](ftp://ftp.bas.uni-muenchen.de/pub/BAS).
+Our parser understands the different formats of     [VM.German.Wordforms](ftp://ftp.bas.uni-muenchen.de/pub/BAS/VM/VM.German.Wordforms), [RVG1_read.lex](ftp://ftp.bas.uni-muenchen.de/pub/BAS/RVG1/RVG1_read.lex), [RVG1_trl.lex](ftp://ftp.bas.uni-muenchen.de/pub/BAS/RVG1/RVG1_trl.lex) and [LEXICON.TBL](ftp://ftp.bas.uni-muenchen.de/pub/BAS/RVG-J/LEXICON.TBL).
 The final dictionary covers ~44.8k unique German words with 70k entries total (pronounciation variants).
+You can also disable the BAS dictionaties, if it is important for to have a phoneme dictionary with an open license.
+You will then have a lexicon with ~36k unique German words and no pronounciation variants.

 build_big_lexicon.py can import many dictionaries in the [BasSAMPA](http://www.bas.uni-muenchen.de/Bas/BasSAMPA)  format and merge them into a single dictionary.
 Its parser understand many variants and dialiects of BasSAMPA and the adhoc dictionary formats.
 To support new variants you'll have to edit def guessImportFunc(filename).
 The output is a serialzed python object.